freeCodeCamp/guide/src/pages/aspnet/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+# Overview

+ASP.Net is a web development platform provided by Microsoft.
+It is used for creating web-based applications and websites using HTML, CSS, and JavaScript as front end.
+Server-side programming languages like C# and VB .NET may be used to code the back end.

+ASP.NET offers different frameworks for creating web applications: For e.g Web Forms and ASP.NET MVC.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->